-This New Study Shows There's Tons Of Feminists Around The World

-This New Study Shows There’s Tons Of Feminists Around The World
+This New Study Shows There Are Tons Of Feminists Around The World

 In 23 countries, a majority of women are claiming the often-contested label.
 But not everything is so rosy.